ssruoh/CI_MS4/README.md

 * A star rating system to complement the user reviews.
 * More sophisticated means of filtering products, and a button to skip back to the top of the page.
 This would be especially necessary with more products.
 * Additional Profile page functionality - listings of previously submitted reviews and articles for each user.
 * Overall more polished styling.
-Due to time concerns the front-end of the site is still rather bare and could overall use work to make it more appealing.
+Due to time limitations the front-end of the site is still rather bare and could overall use much more work to make it more appealing.

 ** **